IRWG Faculty Seed Grant: Open Topic

 - Inform IRWG of resulting funding, presentations and publications for publicity purposes.

-- If awarded the Faculty Seed Grant, you agree to provide a written report a year from the date of the award that outlines your project activities, the extramural grant submitted and award status, as well as a financial report.
+- If awarded the Faculty Seed Grant, you agree to provide a written report a year from the date of the award that outlines your project activities, the extramural grant submitted and award status, as well as a financial report, as well as a final grant report.
+Awardees will receive an email to submit these reports on InfoReady.

 - Agree to serve as a reviewer for future awards.